{{org_field_logo}}

 6.3.
 Consent and Capacity

-Where there is doubt about an individual’s capacity, the following process is followed:
+Where there is doubt about an individual’s capacity to consent, the following process must be followed:

 Staff are trained to work within legal boundaries and seek management support when capacity is in question.
 They are reminded that lack of capacity does not mean lack of rights, and all actions must reflect the least restrictive option and the person’s known values and preferences.